Comment on page

-When people sign up onto your campaign, we normally send them a confirmation email to verify their email address.
+By default when people sign up for your campaign, we send them a confirmation email to verify their email address.
 This process is usually called "double opt-in".

 We use the email confirmation as a way to ensure that each referral is legit and people don't cheat the system.